No Products in the Cart

 This is what makes smell so unique among our sense.
 That information that we take from other senses travels to the thalamus – which acts as a relay station – which then passes along sensory data to the other parts of your brain that are in charge of sensory perceptions.
 For this reason, memories you associate with a scent can come on so quickly and so strongly.

 There is a movement that is gaining traction these days that believes in the use of natural therapies that can aid both the body and the mind.
-These therapies can create better overall sleep by helping sleep directly and by relieving anxiety, stress, bringing your mood up, and treating physical discomfort.
+These therapies can create better overall sleep by helping sleep directly and by relieving those nagging anxious feelings as well as stress, bringing your mood up, and treating physical discomfort.

-Aromatherapy can help to treat all of those things.
+Aromatherapy can provide holistic healing in order to treat all of those things.
 Essential oils have been in practice for centuries for those reasons and continue to promote mental and physical wellness as well as relaxation.
 These same oils are being increasingly studied today for a better understanding of their overall benefits to health and sleep.

 There are several bodies of research that have shown that essential oils can provide improved sleep quality and relief for disrupted sleeps in adults.
 It was found that by blending sleep-promoting essential oils, they work quite effectively to improve both the quality of life and quality of sleep, more so than acupressure.
 Not only that, these blended oils were more effective at improving sleep than a single essential oil such as lavender.